-$$\left(\frac{SOFR \ Index{End}}{SOFR \ Index{Start}} - 1\right) \times \left(\frac{360}{d}\right)$$ d is the number of calendar days in the relevant SOFR Observation Period;
+$$\left(\frac{SOFR\ Index{End}}{SOFR\ Index{Start}} - 1\right) \times \left(\frac{360}{d}\right)$$ d is the number of calendar days in the relevant SOFR Observation Period;

-SOFR Index{Start} is the SOFR Index value for the day that is "p" U.S. Government Securities Business Days preceding the first day of the relevant Interest Period;
+SOFR Index{Start} is the SOFR Index value for the day falling "p" U.S. Government Securities Business Days prior to the first day of the relevant Interest Period;

-SOFR Index{End} is the SOFR Index value for the day that is "p" U.S. Government Securities Business Days preceding the last day of the relevant Interest Period; and provided that, if the SOFR Index value required to determine SOFR Index{Start} or SOFR Index{End} does not appear on the SOFR Administrator's Website at the Specified Time on the relevant U.S. Government Securities Business Day (or by 3:00 pm New York City time on the immediately following US Government Securities Business Day or such later time falling one hour after the customary or scheduled time for publication of the SOFR Index value in accordance with the then-prevailing operational procedures of the administrator of SOFR Index), "Compounded Daily SOFR" for such Interest Period and each Interest Period thereafter will be determined in accordance with paragraph (B) below; or
+SOFR Index{End} is the SOFR Index value for the day falling "p" U.S. Government Securities Business Days prior to the Interest Payment Date for the relevant Interest Period or such other date on which the relevant payment of interest falls due (but which by its definition or the operation of the relevant provisions is excluded from such Interest Period); and provided that, if the SOFR Index value required to determine SOFR Index{Start} or SOFR Index{End} does not appear on the SOFR Administrator's Website at the Specified Time on the relevant U.S. Government Securities Business Day (or by 3:00 pm New York City time on the immediately following US Government Securities Business Day or such later time falling one hour after the customary or scheduled time for publication of the SOFR Index value in accordance with the then-prevailing operational procedures of the administrator of SOFR Index), "Compounded Daily SOFR" for such Interest Period and each Interest Period thereafter will be determined in accordance with paragraph (B) below; or